 For instance, the Etsy Blog publishes the success stories of its users among other content that ties back to their store.
 It’s a brilliant way to attract more users and meet your business objective.

-If you choose to host on your website, Wordpress is your best option.
+If you choose to host on your website, Wordpress and HubSpot is your best option.
 You can build a truly customized website that speaks your brand language.
 With the option of various plugins, you can drive the engagement you want without worrying too much about server management and the tedious backend checks.